By Miguel Juárez

-In August 2019, Adan Griego, our colleague from the Stanford University Library who is originally from El Paso, sent a few of us an e-mail suggesting we archive news materials from the August 3, 2019 Walmart Shooting.
+In August 2019, Adan Griego, our colleague from the Stanford University Library, who is originally from El Paso, sent some of us an e-mail suggesting we archive news materials from the August 3, 2019 Walmart Shooting.
 Unfortunately, the “El Paso Mass Shooting Archive,” joins other mass shootings which have occurred which are archived online: https://archive-it.org/collections/12618

-Adan sent an e-mail to Claudia Rivers, Director of the University of Texas at El Paso Special Collections which included other members of the Border Regional Archives (BRLA) group and copied me as well.
-At the same time Web Archiving staff for the Internet Archive had contacted members of the BRLA and with support from the UTEP Special Collections, we began archiving news articles for the “El Paso Walmart Shooting Web Archive.”
-According to their site, Archive-It is “The leading web archiving service for collecting and accessing cultural heritage on the web.”
+Adan sent Claudia Rivers, Director of the University of Texas at El Paso Special Collections which included other members of the Border Regional Archives (BRLA) group and included me in his email.
+At the same time Web Archiving staff for the Internet Archive had contacted members of the Border Regional Library Association (BRLA) and with support from the UTEP Special Collections, we began archiving news articles which were titled “El Paso Walmart Shooting Web Archive.”
+According to their site, Archive-It is: “The leading web archiving service for collecting and accessing cultural heritage on the web.”
 Most of the organizations who use the service are archives and libraries.

-An account was created and we used an Excel spreadsheet titled “El Paso Mass Shooting, August 3, 2019 bulk website upload” on Google Drive so we began adding links.
-Once we entered links on the spread sheet they could not be duplicated.
+An account by Archive-It staff and we used an Excel spreadsheet titled “El Paso Mass Shooting, August 3, 2019 bulk website upload” on Google Drive and we began adding links.
+Once we entered links on the spread sheet they could not be duplicated elsewhere on the list.
 Archive-It would then harvest URLs in a process they call “Web Crawling.”
 Our goal was to add news stories, videos and links on the website upload in the following categories:

 Type of Resource